iGeeky/wolf/docs/deploy.md

 * Installing MySQL

-Please google the installation method yourself.
+Please search for the installation method on your own.

-* Create accounts and databases
+* Create Accounts and Databases

-Login to the mysql database with a mysql account and execute the following script to create the `wolfroot` user and `wolf` database (please change the username and password as needed):
+Login to the MySQL database using a MySQL account and run the following script to create the `wolfroot` user and `wolf` database (change the username and password as needed):

 ```sql
 create database `wolf` CHARACTER SET utf8mb4;